 I know from my experience that cutting curved lines with a jigsaw can go wrong, and the blade can bend.
 To avoid that I cut close to the line and then removed the rest with the same blade by cutting perpendicular to the line.
 That consumed more time, but it was the thing to do.
 If you don’t have a scroll saw or a band saw you have to improvise.
 I used my drill, drill stand and sanding drums to smooth the surface out.

 I drilled 7 mm holes for the fence clamps, fixed the timber and the template to my portable workbench and started routing.
-I did it in 2 passes to minimise burning and maximise a bit life.
+I did it in 2 passes to minimise burning and maximise the bit’s life.

 Next, with my jigsaw, I cut the coasters to their rough size.
 The rest will be removed with my belt sander.

-I drew a small circle and found 4 points for drilling, everything eyeballed, but it should be OK for this project.
+I drew a small circle and found 4 points for drilling, everything was eyeballed, but it should be OK for this project.

 I clamped coasters to a wooden block during drilling, to minimise tear-out at the back, but it only worked for 2 pieces, the other 2 didn’t look so nice.
 That was a big disappointment and I can’t explain why that happened.

 Once I had all the holes drilled I started sanding.
 Inside, outside, manually and using all the machines I had on hand.
 Sanding belts were cleaned with a synthetic wine cork from time to time.
 The outside edges of the remaining 2 pieces will be sanded after burning with a torch, this should give a nice colour to them.

-I applied 2 coats of wax over the 24 hours period and moved to the remaining 2 coasters.
+I applied 2 coats of wax over the 24-hour period and moved to the remaining 2 coasters.